Kyle Falconer: Substance abuse

 In 2007, Falconer was arrested for possession of three grams of cocaine (which police officers estimated had a street value of approximately £150) after a gig at Abertay University.
 His defence agent, Billy Boyle, claimed Falconer had been passed the drug by music industry insiders at the gig and further claimed he had not ingested any of it.
 On behalf of Falconer, Boyle requested an absolute discharge, as it was deemed that a conviction would hinder the possibility of a future North American tour.
 Sheriff Paul Arthurson denied the request, fining Falconer £1000.
 The View have since been refused entry to the US, prompting public claims from Falconer that they are permanently banned from both America and Japan.
 In interviews since the conviction, however, the band have insisted that drugs are no longer an issue and they are hoping to fulfil a tour of the States in the near future.

 On more than one occasion, Falconer has been unable to perform due to excessive alcohol consumption.
 During an extensive British tour in 2008, it was reported that Falconer arrived on stage at The Social in Nottingham so drunk that his band were eventually forced to replace him with the vocalist from The View's support act, The Law.
 In attempt to remedy the situation, the band rescheduled the show and returned to Nottingham just months later, where Falconer fulfilled his usual duties.

-In 2009, the press reported that the band's set at Austria's Snowbombing Festival descended in chaos after Falconer supposedly collapsed whilst on stage.
-Fans recount that, after fainting, Falconer left the stage approximately fifteen minutes into the band's set.
-Bassist Kieren Webster was forced to apologise to the crowd, claiming that Falconer was not feeling well.
+In 2009, the band's set at Austria's Snowbombing Festival descended into chaos after Falconer collapsed on stage.
+After fainting, Falconer left the stage fifteen minutes into the band's set.
+Bassist Kieren Webster apologised to the crowd that Falconer was unwell.

 Legal issues

-In June 2016, Falconer was involved in an air rage incident.
-Due to him having to sit in front of his partner Laura Wilde instead of the same row, Falconer hurled abuse at the couple sitting next to him before calling a cabin crew member a "poof".
-His actions caused a Glasgow-bound Jet2 flight from Reus Airport to divert to Nantes where he was arrested before continuing to Glasgow.
+In June 2016, Falconer was in an air rage incident.
+Told he'd be unable to sit with his partner, Falconer hurled abuse at the couple sitting next to him before calling a cabin crew member a "poof".
+His actions caused the Glasgow-bound Jet2 flight from Reus Airport to divert to Nantes where he was arrested before continuing to Glasgow.
 The diversion cost £14,000 for fuel, compensation for passengers who missed connecting flights and other airport costs.
 Falconer also had to pay nearly £9,000 in legal fees and was fined £1,000.